Written by Joyce Ann Danieles

 Best Practices for Outsourcing and Offshoring

-Whether you adopt outsourcing or offshoring, you need a concrete plan to ensure returns and avoid future conflicts.
-Take note of these best practices when seeking a service provider or considering a new branch overseas.
+Whether you opt for outsourcing or offshoring, a well-thought-out plan is essential to guarantee returns and preempt potential conflicts.
+Consider these best practices when in the process of selecting a service provider or contemplating the establishment of a new overseas branch.

 The Bottom Line